Forensic Scientist

 Has anyone ever done 3D construction of a skull from an MRI/CT of a living person with a 3D printer then had a blinded facial reconstruction done from the model to test accuracy of the procedure?

-Asked by Andy over 8 years ago
+Asked by Andy almost 9 years ago

 I'm sorry but I have absolutely no idea.
 We don't have anything like those types of facilities where I work.